-Metal artifacts are noise when imaging samples that are difficult for X-rays to penetrate, such as metals.
+- Metal artifacts are noise when imaging samples that are difficult for X-rays to penetrate, such as metals.
 When composite materials are CT scanned, metallic artifacts are streak-like artifacts that occur around metallic parts.

 Countermeasures include reduction during CT scan imaging and reduction in image processing (reconstruction).

+The following methods can be used to reduce the amount of light during shooting.
+Increase the X-ray tube voltage.
 The irradiated X-rays are filtered with a copper plate or similar material to suppress the effects of beam hardening for projection.

-Ring artifacts are ring-shaped shading irregularities that appear in CT cross-sectional images.
+- Ring artifacts are ring-shaped shading irregularities that appear in CT cross-sectional images.
 It originates from the detector's uneven sensitivity and the irradiated X-rays' uneven luminance.
 You can reduce it by image processing or by calibrating the X-ray camera.

 - Cone Beam Artifact

-Cone beam artifacts, also called Feldkamp artifacts, occur in areas of the sample horizontal to the detector.
+- Cone beam artifacts, also called Feldkamp artifacts, occur in areas of the sample horizontal to the detector.
 You can avoid it by skewing the object.

-Beam hardening is a phenomenon in which when a continuous X-ray spectrum (X-rays with broad energy/spectrum) passes through a material, more low-energy X-rays are absorbed, and the ratio of high-energy X-rays increases.
+- Beam hardening is a phenomenon in which when a continuous X-ray spectrum (X-rays with broad energy/spectrum) passes through a material, more low-energy X-rays are absorbed, and the ratio of high-energy X-rays increases.
 (Beam hardening = hardening of the radiation quality)